Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 9. Residence Hall Expulsion: Permanent separation of the student from the residence halls.

 10. College Suspension: Separation of the student from Rhodes College for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.
+A student placed on suspension from the College as a result of a conduct outcome is not permitted on campus without permission from the Office of Community Standards, or their designee.

 More than one of the outcomes listed above may be imposed for any single violation.